balasreeni/auth-service/README.md

 - Public endpoint for testing
 - ES6-friendly

+## I have used this code from codingly.io for the auth function.
+I have used GPL v3 - let me know if anyone has objections and I am happy to converse and make appropriate changes.
+The intention is to provide others the freedom to make copies and change as needed.

 ## Getting started

 ### 1. Clone the repository (or generate a serverless project)